• Skip to primary navigation

 Home » Babies + Kids Wearables

-Updated: Jan 25, 2023 by Jess Coppom ·
+Updated: Dec 10, 2024 by Jess Coppom ·

-Raglan Crochet Baby Sweater - Free Pattern by The Moule Hole
+Raglan Crochet Baby Sweater – Free Pattern

-1.8K shares
+2.1K shares

-This raglan crochet baby sweater is equal parts cute and cozy--a modern take on a classic children's pullover sweater.
+This raglan crochet baby sweater is equal parts cute and cozy–a modern take on a classic children’s pullover sweater.
 Get the free pattern in sizes 6 months-10 years below or purchase the ad-free, printable PDF here.

 Thanks to Lion Brand Yarns for providing the yarn for this raglan crochet baby sweater pattern.
 This post contains affiliate links.

-Today Nadia from The Moule Hole is here with her free raglan crochet baby sweater pattern!
-You can see lots of of Nadia's crochet patterns her blog, The Moule Hole, and on Etsy and Ravelry.
+Today Nadia from The Moule Hole is here with her free raglan baby sweater crochet pattern!
+You can see lots of of Nadia’s crochet patterns her blog, The Moule Hole, and on Etsy and Ravelry.
 And be sure to check her out on social media too: Instagram, Pinterest, and Facebook.
 Nadia, take it away!

 The Inspiration For My Crochet Baby Sweater Pattern